July 22, 2013

 Also my followers were increasing with a slow passé.

-At the same time I was losing something: my favourite followers, real and insightful interaction with other peers within my industry!
+At the same time I was losing something: my favorite followers, real and insightful interaction with other peers within my industry!

 Instead of saying bush off I realized what I am loosing so I thanked Kristina for being so constructive and turned off my auto tweet instantly!